wechto/paper/README.md

  State-Conservative Policy Optimization (SCPO) reduces the disturbance in transition dynamics to that in state space and then approximates it by a simple gradient-based regularizer.

+:curly_loop: [LEARNING A SUBSPACE OF POLICIES FOR ONLINE ADAPTATION IN REINFORCEMENT LEARNING](https://openreview.net/pdf?id=4Muj-t_4o4) :no_mouth:

+ LoP does not need any particular tuning or definition of additional architectures to handle diversity, which is a critical aspect in the online adaptation setting where hyper-parameters tuning is impossible or at least very difficult.

 :curly_loop: [ADAPT-TO-LEARN: POLICY TRANSFER IN REINFORCEMENT LEARNING](https://openreview.net/pdf?id=ryeT10VKDH) :+1: :+1:  ​